alexmyczko/ruptime/README.md

 - you want to see what hosts are down
 - you want to see what hosts are not idle
 - you want to run something on all running hosts with `parallel`
+- get rid of non-standard/in-house solutions that do not scale or are cumbersome in some other way

 ## Plan